What is a heads-up display?

 A heads-up or head-up display (HUD) projects images on the windshield and does not require the driver to look away from the road, because the display is transparent.
 An HUD is a technology add-on for your car, displaying the same information you could get form your dashboard, to help keep your focus forward and on the road.

 This type of system was originally developed for and used for military aircraft to display necessary data for flight, but can now be found in modern vehicles.
-Some displays include speedometers to inform how fast the vehicle is going, navigational indicators, and tachometers.
-These types of systems are connected to the in-vehicle computers, much like rain sensors.

 Does my vehicle have a heads-up display or HUD?